Elon Musk sends an 'escape pod' to help in Thailand cave rescue

-SAN FRANCISCO — As an international coalition of divers continued to rescue a Thai soccer team and their coach from a cave Monday, Telsa CEO Elon Musk was trying to help in his own inimitable way.
+As an international coalition of divers continued to rescue a Thai soccer team and their coach from a cave Monday, Tesla CEO Elon Musk was trying to help in his own inimitable way.

 Musk on Sunday tweeted that he was sending a "kid-size submarine" to the rescuers in the hopes that it would be "useful."
 As of this midday Monday, eight of the 12 boys had been rescued, and operations were ongoing.